 I resigned myself to not being able to get that high a yield without grinding the apples up, and I just didn't have anything to grind the apples with before pressing.

-Seeing that the extra force beyond a moderate point only resulted in more destruction, but not more juice, I figured I might as well build a bigger container to hold more apples.
-Besides, my potato mincer was already busted and I needed a new container to continue my experiments with.
+Seeing that the extra force beyond a moderate point only resulted in more destruction, but not more juice.
+I figured I might as well build a bigger container to hold more apples.
+Besides, my potato mincer was already busted and I needed a new container.

-Parts of my steel frame began to strain, and eventually, the angle irons I used as the top crossbeam failed.
+Parts of my steel frame began to strain and eventually the angle irons I used as the top crossbeam failed.
 Actually, what really failed was that the bolt I used to hold them together tore apart, and so they moved apart and my jack just went in between them.
-So that provided the limit to how much force I could apply this time.

 The juice yield per quantity of apples was even more disappointing.
 The apples still had a bit of their original shape, although they did adapt in shape to perfectly occupy the volume and shape of my container.
 By this time, I was quite confident that grinding up of the apples in some way is something that is necessary.
 I don't think my poor juice yield was due to a lack of force at any rate!